raphael-group/paste_reproducibility/README.md

 Spatial Transcriptomics
 Data](https://www.nature.com/articles/s41592-022-01459-6).
 The Paste
 python package is located [here](https://github.com/raphael-group/paste).
+Note that this repo used Paste version 1.1.4 so any newer versions of Paste might have some issues (mostly likely related to minor utilities).

 ## Datasets
 * All preprocessed datasets can be found on [zenodo](https://doi.org/10.5281/zenodo.6334774).